mikebranstein/speech-workshop-instructions/src/chapters/chapter3.md

 For your final data set, you'll create a pronunciation data set.
 Let's get to it!

 <h4 class="exercise-start">
-    <b>Exercise</b>: Uploading a pronunciation data set to the CSS portal
+    <b>Exercise</b>: Uploading a pronunciation data set to the STT portal
 </h4>

-Start by navigating to the CSS web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, then navigate back to the *Adaptation Data* page.
+Start by navigating to the STT web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, then navigate back to the *Adaptation Data* page.

 Scroll down past the *Language Datasets* area, and you'll find the *Pronunciation Datasets* area: